dvdasari/dv2.github.io/recipes.md

 #### Preparation
 1. Rince rice under cold running water until the water runs clear
-2. Add rinced rice, water, salt and oil to the Instant Pot
+2. Add rinsed rice, water, salt and oil to the Instant Pot
 3. Put valve on Instant Pot in sealing position
 4. Set to Manual - High Pressure - 4 - 8 minutes
 5. Allow the pressure to release naturally for 10 minutes